-In a later experiment, we recruit another set of subjects – “firms”.
-Firms’ first task is to perform in the math task for five minutes for one round – so that they would be familiarized with the nature of the task that the workers finished.
+In a later experiment, we recruit another set of subjects – “firms.”
+Firms’ first task is to perform the math task for five minutes for one round – so that they would be familiarized with the nature of the task that the workers finished.
 We pay them 20 cents per correctly answered problem.
 Their second task is to choose a person who performed under the three different payment scheme rounds and in a final choice round.
-The Firms decide who to hire based on their choice in the final round and the worker’s first-round score determines the Firm’s payoff.
-The lab study involves three treatments: male treatment, female treatment and neutral treatment.
+The Firms decide who to hire based on their choice in the final round and the worker’s fourth-round score determines the Firm’s payoff.
+The lab study involves three treatments: male treatment, female treatment, and neutral treatment.

 In gender (male and female) treatments, the Firm first learns the gender of their potential workers.
-That is, we tell them that among three only male/only female workers, they will hire one.
+That is, we tell them that among three only male/only female workers, and they hire one.
 And that each of those males/females has chosen different compensation schemes in their final rounds: one of them competed against herself, one of them competed against another individual, and one of them chose not to compete.
-We would then ask them who they would like to hire (whose round 1 performance will apply to their own payoff).
+We then ask them who they would like to hire (whose round 1 or round 4 performance determines their own payoff).

 In neutral treatment, firms are matched to three individuals whose gender is not known.
-Rest of the procedures are identical to the gender treatment.
-In the end, we ask a question where we learn the believed gender of the worker.
+The rest of the procedures are identical to the gender treatment.
+In the end, we ask the question of where we learn the believed gender of the worker.

-At the end of the experiment, subjects are asked their belief about their own and the hired worker's performance in the task ( in round 1).
+At the end of the experiment, subjects are asked about their belief about their own and the hired worker's performance in the task.

 Study 2 Design:

 In Study 2, online subjects (MTurk workers) are told that a friend of theirs is seeking for advice about what to include his/her cover letter for a job s/he is interested in applying.
-The advice seeker can have three competitive traits (s/he is sometimes self-competitive, is sometimes other-competitive and sometimes refrains from competitions).
+The advice seeker can have three competitive traits (s/he is sometimes self-competitive, is sometimes other-competitive, and sometimes refrains from competitions).
 The advice giver reads all these traits and what they mean in detail.
-We will implement four treatments: the work can involve independent decision making or can require teamwork and the gender of the advice seeker varies.
-We will incentivize the advice by paying subjects extra if their suggestions match with the majority of the participants.
+We implement four treatments: the work can involve independent decision-making or can require teamwork, and the gender of the advice seeker varies.
+We incentivize the advice by paying subjects extra if their suggestions match with the majority of the participants.

 Study 3 Design:

 In Study 3, the participants rate different cover letters based on their employability.
-Keeping everything else constant, we will vary the gender of the applicant and their competitive tendencies (self-competitive, non-competitive, other-competitive).
-Additionally, we will vary the nature of the work condition: the work can involve independent decision making or can require teamwork.
-Each subject will rate six cover letters based on their: Likelihood of being invited for an interview; likelihood of being hired; likelihood of getting a promotion for an upper-level position.
-The way we will incentivize those ratings will involve a comparison of the subjects' ratings to an expert's ratings.
-The closer their ratings to the expert's, the higher the subjects will earn.
+Keeping everything else constant, we vary the gender of the applicant and their competitive tendencies (self-competitive, non-competitive, other-competitive).
+Additionally, we vary the nature of the work condition: the work can involve independent decision-making or require teamwork.
+Each subject rate two cover letters based on their likelihood of being invited for an interview, likelihood of being hired, and the likelihood of getting a promotion to an upper-level position.
+The way we incentivize those ratings involves a comparison of the subjects' ratings to an expert's ratings.
+The closer their ratings are to the expert's, the higher the subjects earn.